mstksg/inCode/copy/entries/hamilton-1.md

 down to just finding the gradient of the $KE$ term $\frac{1}{2} \mathbf{p}^T
 \hat{K}^{-1} \mathbf{p}$.
 Because $\mathbf{p}$ is an independent input to
 $\mathcal{H}$, we can just look at the gradient of $\hat{K}^{-1}$.
-We can simplify that even more by realizing that
+We can simplify that even more by realizing that for any invertible matrix $A$,
 $\frac{\partial}{\partial t} A^{-1} = - A^{-1} \left[ \frac{\partial}{\partial t} A \right] A^{-1}$,
-so now we just need to find the partials of $\hat{K}$, or
+so now we just need to find the partial derivatives of $\hat{K}$, or
 $\hat{J}_f^T \hat{M} \hat{J}_f}$.  $\hat{M}$ is a constant term, so, using the
 good ol' product rule over $\hat{J}_f^T$ and $\hat{J}_f$, we see that, after some simplification: